julienetie/lambdascript/lambdascript.md

 [JavaScript Standard Style](https://standardjs.com/)

-LambdaScript primarily adheres to the _JavaScript Standard Style_, renowned for its thoughtful design and high productivity, making it a fitting style guide for modern JavaScript codebases.
+LambdaScript primarily adheres to the _JavaScript Standard Style_, renowned for its thoughtful design, making it a fitting style guide for modern JavaScript codebases.

 [asiLink]: https://tc39.es/ecma262/#sec-automatic-semicolon-insertion